reshinto/reshinto.github.io/docs/languageSpecific/java/readme.md

     continue;  // Goes to the top of the closest enclosing loop }

-// Do while loop: execute first before setting conditions
+// Do while loop: execute first before setting conditions, it is an example of exit control loop
 // declare_initial_conditional_value
 int i = 0;
 do {  // Start from 0 to 4